grafana/agent/docs/sources/flow/reference/components/otelcol.exporter.loadbalancing.md

 ### otelcol.processor.tail_sampling
 <!-- TODO: Add a picture of the architecture?  -->
-All spans for a given trace ID must go to the same tail sampling {{< param "PRODUCT_ROOT_NAME" >}}.
+All spans for a given trace ID must go to the same tail sampling {{< param "PRODUCT_ROOT_NAME" >}} instance.
 * This can be done by configuring `otelcol.exporter.loadbalancing` with `routing_key = "traceID"`.
-* If this is not done, the sampling decision may be incorrect.
-This is because the tail sampler must have a full view of the trace when making a sampling decision.
+* If you do not configure `routing_key = "traceID"`, the sampling decision may be incorrect.
+  The tail sampler must have a full view of the trace when making a sampling decision.
-  * For example, a `rate_limiting` tail sampling strategy may incorrectly pass through more spans than expected if the spans for the same trace are spread out to more than one Agent instance.
+  For example, a `rate_limiting` tail sampling strategy may incorrectly pass through more spans than expected if the spans for the same trace are spread out to more than one {{< param "PRODUCT_NAME" >}} instance.

 <!-- Make "rate limiting" a URL to the tail sampler doc -->

 ### otelcol.connector.spanmetrics
 All spans for a given `service.name` must go to the same spanmetrics {{< param "PRODUCT_ROOT_NAME" >}}.
 * This can be done by configuring `otelcol.exporter.loadbalancing` with `routing_key = "service"`.
-* If this is not done, metrics generated from spans might be incorrect.
+* If you do not configure `routing_key = "service"`, metrics generated from spans might be incorrect.
-  * For example, if similar spans for the same `service.name` end up on different Agent instances, the two Agents will have identical metric series for calculating span latency, errors, and number of requests.
+For example, if similar spans for the same `service.name` end up on different {{< param "PRODUCT_ROOT_NAME" >}} instances, the two {{< param "PRODUCT_ROOT_NAME" >}}s will have identical metric series for calculating span latency, errors, and number of requests.
-  * When both Agents attempt to write the metrics to a database such as Mimir, the series may clash with each other.
+When both {{< param "PRODUCT_ROOT_NAME" >}} instances attempt to write the metrics to a database such as Mimir, the series may clash with each other.
-  * At best this will lead to an error in the Agent and a rejected write to the metrics database.
+At best, this will lead to an error in {{< param "PRODUCT_ROOT_NAME" >}} and a rejected write to the metrics database.
-  * At worst, it could lead to an inaccurate data due to overlapping samples for the metric series.
+At worst, it could lead to inaccurate data due to overlapping samples for the metric series.

 However, there are ways to scale `otelcol.connector.spanmetrics` without the need for a load balancer:
-1. Each Agent could add an attribute such as `collector.id` in order to make its series unique.
+1. Each {{< param "PRODUCT_ROOT_NAME" >}} could add an attribute such as `collector.id` in order to make its series unique.
-  * A `sum by` PromQL query could be used to aggregate the metrics from different Agents.
+   For example, you could use a `sum by` PromQL query to aggregate the metrics from different {{< param "PRODUCT_ROOT_NAME" >}}s.
-  * An extra `collector.id` attribute has a downside that the metrics stored in the database will have higher {{< term "cardinality" >}}cardinality{{< /term >}}.
+   An extra `collector.id` attribute has a downside that the metrics stored in the database will have higher {{< term "cardinality" >}}cardinality{{< /term >}}.
 2. Spanmetrics could be generated in the backend database instead of in {{< param "PRODUCT_ROOT_NAME" >}}.
     For example, span metrics can be [generated][tempo-spanmetrics] in Grafana Cloud by the Tempo traces database.